 Examines basic principles of critical thinking.
 Gives special attention to forming proper arguments, the detection of fallacies, and the use of Venn diagrams to assess the validity of categorical syllogisms.
-Offered fall semester.

 PHL 303 History and Philosophy of Science (same as HON 304 and SCI 303)